usnistgov/potentials/README.rst

   Parameter files can be downloaded, and the associated LAMMPS command lines shown.

-- `Database Exploration.ipynb`_ |colab3| provides details for how to
-  perform more complicated searches directly in Python.
+- `Database Class.ipynb`_ |colab3| provides details for how to interact with Database objects to perform more complicated searches directly in Python.

 Adding Content
 ``````````````